 BIRCK NANOTECHNOLOGY CENTER

 Researchers and scientists from six academic colleges working in Birck Nanotechnology Center are at the forefront of nanoelectronics, photonics, energy, micro electromechanical systems, nanobio technology and nanomanufacturing.
-These world-class innovators are helping develop a local high tech ecosystem in collaboration with Discovery Park District and Wabash Heartland Innovation Network (WHIN) community internet of things (IoT) testbeds.
+These world-class innovators are helping develop a local high tech ecosystem in collaboration with Discovery Park District at Purdue and Wabash Heartland Innovation Network (WHIN) community internet of things (IoT) testbeds.

 Schweitzer Engineering Laboratories